wintercms/docs/database-relations.md

     Winter\Storm\Database\Models\DeferredBinding::cleanUp(1);

 > **NOTE:** Winter automatically destroys deferred bindings that are older than 5 days.
-It happens when a back-end user logs into the system.
+It happens when a backend user logs into the system.

 <a name="disable-deferred-binding"></a>
 ### Disable Deferred Binding